Which school do you want to support?

 A number of curriculum and intervention programs start from the premise that students need to be taught strategies for dealing with conflict.
 For example, restorative justice empowers students to show respect for others, take responsibility for their actions, and create positive relationships with their peers.
 Another model, Schoolwide Positive Behavioral Interventions and Supports, calls for school faculty and staff to actively teach, model, and reward positive behaviors such as academic achievement, following adult requests, and engaging in safe behavior.

-It too often goes without saying that good study habits in school form the basis for work habits that lead to success as an adult.
+Good study habits in school form the basis for work habits, which in turn contribute to success as an adult.
 Basic principles that can be used to enhance study skills are as such:

 Other desirable academic behaviors — like going to class, arriving ready to learn, and actively participating in class — also lead to better academic performance.